ostroproject/ostro-os/meta-intel-iot-security/meta-security-framework/README.md

 package gets replaced with an empty one that pulls in a separate "dbus-cynara" package automatically.

-The necessary Cyanara rules granting "System" and "User" process the http://tizen.org/privilege/internal/dbus privilege can be created by installing the "security-manager-policy" package.
+The necessary Cyanara rules granting "System" processes the http://tizen.org/privilege/internal/dbus privilege can be created by installing the "security-manager-policy" package.